 - Difficulty in seeing the entire chart on a single page

-How Gantt Charts Are Useful for Product Managers
+How are Gantt Charts Useful for Product Managers?

 Product managers can use Gantt charts to provide a strategic, high-level view of a project.
 They can use them to identify tasks and resources needed for a project, and share due dates for task completion.

-Why a Gantt Chart Is Not Good for a Product Roadmap
+Why is a Gantt Chart Not Good for a Product Roadmap?

 A product roadmap, which is a high-level strategic document created and maintained to communicate the strategic vision and objectives of a product, is used by managers in many, such as product, IT, and marketing.
 Styles include roadmap timeline, roadmap without dates, and kanban.
 Read more about different roadmap styles.